mykalamos/Programming/Memory/Weak_Reference.md

 https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/weak-references

 - GC cannot collect object while code can reach that object
   - Strong reference

 - A weak reference (WR) permits
   - the GC to collect the object
   - the application to access the object

 - WR is valid only during the indeterminate amount of time until the object is collected when no strong references exist
-- When using WR, the app can still obtain a strong reference to the object, which prevents it from being collected.
+- When using WR, the app can still obtain a strong reference to the object
+  - Prevents collection
 - Risk that GC will get to the object first before a strong reference is reestablished.

 - WR are useful for objects that